fmalmeida/MpGAP/docs/manual.rst

      - Y
      - output
      - Name of directory to store output values.
 Input reads basenames will be used to create sub-folder under this directory.

+   * - ``--prefix``
+     - N
+     - By default the pipeline creates one using the input reads names
+     - Gives a custom prefix for sample results.

    * - ``--genomeSize``
      - | Y